JosephM101/8x8-Bitmap-Image-Builder/README.md

 ﻿# 8x8 Bitmap Image Builder
-The "8x8 Bitmap Image Builder", a program that I’m writing, is designed to help out with creating a bitmap file that’s 8 by 8 pixels big, written originally for the RGB LED matrix that's on the Raspberry Pi Sense HAT.
-Thought it was a cool idea for a programming project.
-It may even be useful for someone.
+The "8x8 Bitmap Image Builder" is an application developed with the Raspberry Pi Sense HAT in mind.
+Specifically, it's 8x8 RGB LED matrix.

+When you run the program, you are greeted with an 8x8 array of panels.
+Each panel represents a pixel.
+The array is a (crude) representation meant to give you an idea of what the finished bitmap would look like on the Sense HAT.
+You can choose a color from the right, and click on one of the pixels to change it's color.
+When you're done, simply navigate to File > Save to export to BMP.

+As of writing, file load support has not been implemented yet.
+Working on it, though.
+Also planning to add a feature that generates an executable python file that, when run, will immediately load the bitmap and display it on the Sense HAT.

-This software was written in Visual Studio Community 2019 on Windows using general libraries.
-Nothing special.
-It will run on Linux using compatibility layers such as "Wine".
-I tested it in Ubuntu, Zorin OS, and Linux Mint.
+The software can run on Linux using compatibility layers such as "Wine", even if thorough compatibility is not going to be a thing.
+However, I tested it in Pop!_OS and Linux Mint, and everything worked as intended.

-It may be possible to run this program on the Raspberry Pi itself.
-I have before, but I don't remember what worked and what didn't.
-All I know is I couldn't use Wine, because it didn't work.
-All you should have to do is install MonoDevelop and the Mono runtime libraries, run the program from the Terminal (mono "path-to-program.exe"), and you should be good to go!
 Good luck!

-The source code and compiled binary are available in this repo.
-I will build an application installer for this program once it becomes fully ready.
-It will take a while.

-Once this program is in full swing, I may upload a brief tutorial on how to use this program to my YouTube channel (https://www.youtube.com/channel/UCq2dUyVKyvjOQHhRAtaKgxQ).
-Keep a lookout for that.